-Individual study: Fertilization with nitrogen increases abundance of non-native species in montane forest adjacent to Thurston Lava Tube, Hawaii, USA
+Fertilization with nitrogen and phosphorus increases abundance of non-native species in Hawaiian montane forests

 In disturbed natural or semi-natural habitats, application of fertilizers may change the composition of species present in the community, and may also influence the success of invasive species.
 This present study focused on changes in the understory community after fertilizer application in two Hawaiian montane forests in order to assess, amongst other things, the potential (or not) of applying fertilizers to encourage native species.
 One forest was on a young soil where tree growth is limited by nitrogen (N), while the other is on an older substrate where tree growth is limited by phosphorus (P).
 Both sites contained an on-going, long-term fertilizer addition experiment in which plots were fertilized semi-annually with N and/or P. The study undertaken on the N-limited site is summarised here.